-Facebook, Instagram, Linkedin, Twitter are some of the social media channels we join over time.
-What happens when we die to these channels?
+Facebook, Instagram, Linkedin, and Twitter are social media channels we have joined over time.
+What happens when we die in these channels?

 In the pre-internet day, death was a relatively simple affair.
-The belongings of the deceased would be sorted through, boxed up, and divided among family and friends to act as a tangible reminder of life.
-A Will often called a “Last Will and Testament”, is a legal document that allows a person to give instructions on what to do with their possessions once they pass away.
-It is also used so that people can declare a legal guardian for their children in the event of their death.
+The deceased’s belongings would be sorted through, boxed up, and divided among family and friends as a tangible reminder of life.
+A Will, often called a “Last Will”, is a legal document that allows a person to give instructions on what to do with their possessions once they pass away.
+It is also so that people can declare legal guardians for their children in the event of their death.

 However, what happens to your digital assets and online presence when the inevitable happens?

-Suddenly finding all the accounts and passwords for business and personal accounts become a real challenge.
+Suddenly, finding all the accounts and passwords for business and personal accounts became a real challenge.

-A digital Will allows you to manage the fate of your online presence and assets in one document, without having to make arrangements with each site individually as not all sites allow you to do this.
-Your website names, website addresses, usernames, passwords, and any other relevant information like security questions and answers will be stored in one place ensuring your family have everything they need when the time comes.
+A digital Will allows you to manage the fate of your online presence and assets in one document without making arrangements with each site individually, as not all sites allow you to do this.
+Your website names, addresses, usernames, passwords, and other relevant information; security questions and answers will be stored in one place, ensuring your family has everything they need when the time comes.

 Do I need a digital Will?

-We all arguably need a digital Will.
-Nowadays, so many of us manage our lives online with innumerable online accounts, that soon we will all need digital Wills.
-There’s so much that we do and store online.
+We all need a digital Will.
+Nowadays, so many of us manage our lives online with numerous accounts that we will need digital Wills.
 Check out the list below and see how many apply to you.

-- Shopping/payment accounts such as eBay, PayPal, Amazon
+- Shopping/payment accounts such as eBay, PayPal, and Amazon.

-- Recurring subscriptions and payment cards they’re charged to
+- Recurring subscriptions and payment cards they’re charged.

-- Information or data that is stored electronically, whether stored online, in the cloud, or on a physical device
+- Information or data is stored electronically, online, in the cloud, or on a physical device.

 The list goes on.
-Many people do not make plans for their digital presence or digital assets which means their loved ones will struggle to make sense of it all.
+Many people need to make plans for their digital presence or digital assets.
+This means their loved ones will struggle to make sense of it all.

-In some situations they will need to save, transfer, cancel or close accounts, and even though you may not care about some accounts, it may mean a lot to them to be able to access information such as online photo storage.
+Sometimes, they need to save, transfer, cancel or close accounts.
+Even though you may not care about some accounts, it may mean a lot to them to be able to access information such as online photo storage.

-The smarter the technology, the harder it becomes for someone else to access our details – which is security needed whilst we are here!
-How do we pass this onto someone else?
+The brighter the technology, the harder it becomes for someone else to access our details.
+It is security needed whilst we are here!
+How do we pass this on to someone else?

 How can I make a digital Will?

 Arranging a digital Will is essential.
-It may take a little while to prepare but once it’s set up it will be easy to manage and maintain moving forward.
+It may take a little while to prepare, but once organised, it will be easy to manage and maintain moving forward.

-Make a list of your digital assets, including everything from hardware to social media accounts to online banking accounts to home utilities that you manage online.
+Could you make a list of your digital assets?
+This includes everything from hardware to social media accounts to online banking accounts to home utilities that you manage online.

-If you use a password manager program, you can simply share your access information to that account.
-If not, it’s important that you record the login and password information for key accounts.
+If you use a password manager program, you can share your access information with that account.
+If not, you must record key accounts’ login and password information.

-If you have computing hardware, such as computers, external hard drives or flash drives, tablets, smartphones, digital music players, e-readers, digital cameras, etc., you’ll want to record where those items are located, as well as any passwords that are required to access those devices.
+Suppose you have computing hardware, such as computers, external hard drives or flash drives, tablets, smartphones, digital music players, e-readers, digital cameras, etc. In that case, you’ll want to record where those items are and any passwords needed to access those devices.

-Do not include your passwords or other digital asset access information in your Last Will and Testament.
-The reason being, your will becomes a public document once you’ve passed away meaning anyone can read the sensitive information it may contain.
-In your will simply refer to an outside document that contains all the necessary information needed to settle your digital estate.
+Please don’t include your passwords or digital asset access information in your last will.
+Your will becomes a public document once you’ve passed away, meaning anyone can read the sensitive data it may contain.
+In your will, refer to an outside document containing all the necessary information to settle your digital estate.